radiantearth/stac-spec/best-practices.md

   Provide the polarization content and ordering of a specific asset, similar to `eo:bands`.
 - `sar:product_type` ([sar extension](https://github.com/stac-extensions/sar)):
   If mixing multiple product types within a single Item, this can be used to specify the product_type for each asset.

+### Titles

+It is recommended to always provide link titles.
+The link titles should always reflect the title of the entity it refers to.
+For example, if a STAC Item links to a STAC Collection, the value of the `title` property in the link with relation type `collection` should **exactly** match the value of the `title` property in the STAC Collection.
+Implementations should ensure that link titles are always synchronized so that inconsistencies don't occur.

+Providing titles enables users to search and navigate more easily through STAC catalogs, makes the links more predictable, and may prevent "flickering" in user-interfaces such as STAC Browser.

+If the entity that a link refers to has no title, the value of the `id` can be considered as an alternative.

 ### Working with Media Types